 Items on the portable and attractive register are to be disposed of in accordance with Section 6.5 Retirement of Assets in this document with the exception of the following:

-1. The Asset Disposal Form must be approved by the Head of School or Director and filed within the School or Directorate responsible and retained for audit purposes
+- The Asset Disposal Form must be approved by the Executive Dean of Institute or Director of Directorate and filed within the Institute or Directorate responsible and retained for audit purposes

 Stocktaking